Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 [^audit-cost]: Based on our current MMB implementation in Clojure, we have received a quote from Oak Security of 74'800 USD for auditing the Rust library.
 We reckon Oak Security is in an ideal position to audit the MMB implementation since they have already audited [various iterations of Snowbridge](https://github.com/oak-security/audit-reports/tree/main/Snowbridge) and are therefore very familiar with the usage context.

-[^success-reward-calculation-method]: At a high-level, we can calculate the gas-cost saving as follows: `gasSaving = gasCostPerProofItem * (proofItemsMMR(leafPosition, accumulatorSize) - proofItemsMMB)`, where `proofItemsMMR(leafPosition, accumulatorSize)` can be calculated as in [here](https://github.com/nervosnetwork/merkle-mountain-range/compare/master...Lederstrumpf:merkle-mountain-range:mmr_profile_proof_size), the `accumulatorSize` can be retrieved from [`BeefyClient.latestBeefyBlock`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L156-L157), the leafPosition can be determined from [`MMRLeaf.parentNumber`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L111-L112), and `proofItemsMMB` will just be the length of the MMB [`leafProof`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L348) once MMBs are deployed.
+[^success-reward-calculation-method]: At a high-level, for the case of Snowbridge, we can calculate the cost saving as follows: `gasSaving = gasCostPerProofItem * (proofItemsMMR(leafPosition, accumulatorSize) - proofItemsMMB)`, where `proofItemsMMR(leafPosition, accumulatorSize)` can be calculated as in [here](https://github.com/nervosnetwork/merkle-mountain-range/compare/master...Lederstrumpf:merkle-mountain-range:mmr_profile_proof_size), the `accumulatorSize` can be retrieved from [`BeefyClient.latestBeefyBlock`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L156-L157), the leafPosition can be determined from [`MMRLeaf.parentNumber`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L111-L112), and `proofItemsMMB` will just be the length of the MMB [`leafProof`](https://github.com/Snowfork/snowbridge/blob/77b4c04e3663e0fabfb66b0a5c261e271fe9d2ec/contracts/src/BeefyClient.sol#L348) once MMBs are deployed.

+[^discussions-on-current-cost]: The current cost of DOT→ETH bridging -- even with the recent decrease to ~6 DOT per transfer -- has been raised in the community as a growth painpoint for growth of Snowbridge usage.
+See for instance related discussions here: [1](https://polkadot.subsquare.io/referenda/1127), [2](https://x.com/Erwin_Schroedy/status/1831266621614145603), [3](https://x.com/ClaraVanStaden/status/1831426063551066292)